ph1ll1ps/ph1ll1ps.github.io/content/post/fastcompany2016/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Novartis and Microsoft join forces to develop drugs using AI"
+title: "Microsoft’s “Biological Computing” Lab Aims To Fight Diseases By Reprogramming Cells"
-subtitle: "Five-year agreement is one of the most expansive tie-ups between big pharma and big tech - <a href = https://www.ft.com/content/93e532ee-e3a5-11e9-b112-9624ec9edc59> Financial Times</a>"
+subtitle: "When you work at Microsoft, everything looks like software–even cancer and other threats to human life. - <a href = https://www.fastcompany.com/3063835/microsofts-biological-computing-lab-wants-to-fight-diseases-by-reprogrammin>Fast Company</a>"
-summary: "I led a team to create a Microsoft Research partnership with Novartis Cell & Gene therapy, which was a key component of a broader Microsoft-Novartis partnership."
+summary: "I led a team to establish the first molecular biology lab at Microsoft."
 authors: []

 tags: []
 categories: []
-date: 2019-10-01T00:00:00Z
+date: 2016-09-20T00:00:00Z
-publishDate: T00:00:00Z
+publishDate:
 url_pdf:
 featured: true
-publication: "Financial Times"
+publication:

 abstract: